gausec/KingRailPopGen/analyses/VariantCalling/README.md

 ---

 ### SNP calling using ANGSD

+SNPs are called based on their allele frequencies.
+If a site has a minor allele frequency significantly different from 0, a site is called as polymorphic.

 ```
 angsd/angsd -bam BamFileList -ref CLRAindex/Rallus_crepitans_1.0.fasta -anc CLRAindex/Rallus_crepitans_1.0.fasta -GL 2 -doMajorMinor 1 -doMaf 2 -doSaf 1 -minMaf 0.05 -minind 5 -SNP_pval 1e-6 -minMapQ 30 -minQ 20 -out input -nThreads 8
 ```